MinhChauNGUYEN/praatfig/README.md

 - Make manual changes.
 - At the same time you need to consider the figure by EPS viewer to make sure your changes are correct.

-For example, in this demo, there are four places hane been modified: round time to 0.6 sec (not 0.6007); and remove three chiffres '0.1917', '-0.1801', '0' (on vertical axes of acoustic signal).
-Following is the out figure before and after cleaning by **Notepad++**
+For example, in this demo, there are four places that have been modified: rounding time to 0.6 sec (not 0.6007; Praat leaves responsibility for sensible rounding of figures to the user); and remove the three numbers '0.1917', '-0.1801', and '0' (on vertical axes of acoustic signal).
+Following is the output figure before and after cleaning by **Notepad++**

 Output figure before cleaning | Output figure after cleaning
 ----------------------------- | ----------------------------